coinmetrics/api-client-python/docs/docs/api_client.md

 **Arguments**:

-- `assets`: A single asset or a list of assets to return info for.
+- `assets` (`list(str), str`): A single asset or a list of assets to return info for.
 If no assets provided, all available assets are returned.

 **Returns**:

-Information that is available for requested assets, like: Full name, metrics and available frequencies, markets, exchanges, etc.
+`list(dict(str, any))`: Information that is available for requested assets, like: Full name, metrics and available frequencies, markets, exchanges, etc.

 <a name="coinmetrics.api_client.CoinMetricsClient.catalog_exchanges"></a>
 #### catalog\_exchanges